Are Most Sales & Marketers Getting it Wrong?

 - A video of a satisfied customer talking about your solution

 - Your MD talking about how your PR agency delivers great results

 The focus should always be on the customer not on what PR services the agency offers.
 Web copy and content should be written from that standpoint and not blandly listing the various services offered however well that’s written.
 After all, most suppliers in most industries offer broadly the same products or services.
 That’s a hygiene factor and what any buyer will expect as a minimum.

 The above are just a few simple examples.
-The point is that if you want to differentiate your business, you need to do more than just present facts, products and / or services.
+The point is that if you want to differentiate your business, you need to do more than just present facts, products, and/or services.
 You need to add value during the search.
 Web visitors will appreciate it.
 They will stay longer on your site and include you in more shortlists.
-Search engines will also favour your site versus competitor offerings.
+Search engines will also favor your site versus competitor offerings.

 So, think about how you present your information on your website.
 Come at it from the customer’s perspective.
 Ask yourself some simple questions:

 - What do they want to read and watch?